isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-wasps-sting-more-than-once.markdown

 And unfortunately, unpleasant incidents of wasp stings are more common than you think.
-Check the [baby wasps](https://pestpolicy.com/baby-wasp/) for a detailed analysis.
-But can wasps sting more than once?
+Check the [baby wasps](https://pestpolicy.com/baby-wasp/) for a detailed analysis.Â But can wasps sting more than once?
 **Unlike the common misunderstanding, wasps can sting more than once without dying in the process.
 But did you know that these heavily criticized and aggressive insects can live with you peacefully in one space?
 If this sounds hard to believe in, continue reading this blog to find:**
 - What causes the wasps to sting
 - Why wasps can sting multiple times